-Investment grade corporate credit spreads, my preferred credit spread index, made a new cycle low last week at 91 bps. - just 5 bps. above the all-time low of 0.86%.
-Though the most up-to-date figure is at 94 bps., the door remains open for the larger head-and-shoulders top to play out for a measured move to something near 0.70%.
+Investment grade corporate credit spreads, my preferred credit spread index, made a new cycle low two weeks ago at 91 bps. - just 5 bps. above the all-time low of 0.86%.
+The most up-to-date figure is at 92 bps., and the door remains open for the larger head-and-shoulders top to play out for a measured move to something near 0.70%.
 Most importantly, credit spreads continue to show no stress in the system, and that continues to be a positive backdrop for stocks.